makarand-20/Keep-Notes-Firebase/README.md

 # Keep-Notes-Firebase
-A fully dyanamic notes Taking app with user authentication.
+A fully dyanamic notes taking app with user authentication.